Transform Lives & Our Community

 The Main Building: The Main Building will house all elements of supportive services for the residents of George’s Hideaway, including kitchen, bathroom, and laundry facilities.
 The Empowerment Center and Service Navigation Center will occupy the largest sections of the Main Building.

-The peer mental health Empowerment Center will occupy the western end of the building.
+The peer behavioral health Empowerment Center will occupy the western end of the building.
 It will be staffed by WCCS employees who, while in mental health recovery themselves, are trained to provide individual and group counseling to their peers living onsite and those who walk-in for services.
-Overseen by a licensed mental health professional, the program will provide each resident access to more than 30 hours of weekly mental health services.
+Overseen by a licensed mental health professional, the program will provide each resident access to more than 30 hours of weekly behavioral health services.

 The Supportive Housing Complexes include 21 fully self-contained units with a kitchen, toilet, shower, and living and sleeping areas.
 Each unit will house 1-2 previously homeless individuals.